Why is it SO hard to say “I don’t know”? It’s a simple sentence made up of three very basic words… but they’re weighty!

 I have a larger-than-average size family.
 Jen and I have six kids ranging from 10 to 18 years of age.
 As you can imagine, we have a lot of activity.

 Because of this, it’s been even more important for us to be intentional about how we spend our time and how we manage our stuff.

 There are a number of benefits that we’ve experienced over the past few years as we’ve pursued a life of simpler focus.

 Here are 3 that come to mind, immediately: (I share them with you as an encouragement!)

 1- Closer relationships.

-Because we say “no” to a lot of the hectic activity that is typical in our culture, we are able to spend quality time with each of them.
-We work together, play together, and have serious, life-changing talks.… Read More
+Because we say “no” to a lot of the hectic activity that is typical in our culture, we are able to spend quality time with each of them.… Read More

 ‘Simple Living’ means different things to different people.
 For some, it involves selling everything you own and traveling around the world with a backpack.
 For others, it means eating all-natural foods and becoming more at-one with the earth.